OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 "This is the best option."
 He whispers to himself.

-He puts his right hand on the ledge, and starts tip toeing to bring himself up the ledge.
-Hypnotized by his feelings.
+He puts his right hand on the ledge, and starts tip toeing to bring himself up the ledge, hypnotized by his feelings.

 But the sound of a squeak brought his mind back to earth.
 The sound came from behind.
 A woman entered the roof.
 She was carrying a lighter and a cigarette.
 She notices Jackson.